chinesepowered/hack-devnet/README.md

   endpoint and the numbers don't move.
 - **The signing boundary sits at reversibility.** The agent owns everything undoable and stops at the one thing that isn't.
 It has no code path that can produce a signature.
-- **Every vendor can fail.** Each stage degrades to a real fallback and says so on screen.

 ---